-The precinct will continue to support marine services including administration and construction laydown, facilitate recreational boating in the Half Tide Tug harbour and operate as a recreational hub for the Mackay Marina and Mulherin Park.
+The precinct will continue to support marine services including administration and construction laydown, facilitate recreational boating in the Half Tide Tug Harbour and operate as a recreational hub for the Mackay Marina and Mulherin Park and the car park providing community access to North Harbour Beach.

-- Development accommodates a range of marine-related and compatible uses including marine industries, public boat ramps and recreational facilities. - Access to the waterfront and harbour is maintained where it does not compromise public safety or the security of port operations. - Potential impacts on sensitive land uses are minimised.
+- Development accommodates a range of marine-related and compatible uses including marine industries, public boat ramps and recreational facilities. - Access to the waterfront and harbour is maintained where it does not compromise public safety or the security of port operations. - Potential impacts on sensitive land uses are minimised. - Sensitive areas containing fish habitat, including waterways and marine plants below and adjacent to HAT, are managed in accordance with the SPP and/or the relevant SDAP regulatory codes.

-Development avoids, mitigates and/or offsets potential impacts (direct, indirect, and cumulative) on environmental values within and surrounding the precinct with particular regard to:
+Development avoids, minimises and offsets potential impacts (direct, indirect, and cumulative) on environmental values within and surrounding the precinct with particular regard to:

-- marine water quality and hydrological processes that support aquatic ecosystems - marine reptiles, marine mammals and migratory marine species.
+- marine plants - marine water quality and hydrological processes that support aquatic ecosystems - marine reptiles, marine mammals and migratory marine species.